briansfrank/proto/readme.md

 # Change Log
 Important changes since videos were recorded:

+## Build 3.1.7.501 (28-Apr-2023)
+- Runtime uses lib/xeto zip files with xetolib file extension

+- Tools all work with src or zip (src is used if available)

+- Run bin/xeto env to see how given xeto lib is loaded

+- New bin/xeto json-pragma command to only parse lib meta into JSON

+- Dist zip file includes HTML docs for specs now

+- Start re-organization and enhancing ph.points

+- Major refactoring of compiler to process inheritance at compile time

+- Enhance instantiate() function with new graph option

+- Add unloadAll() function to Axon shell

+## Build 3.1.7.500 (24-Mar-2023)
 - Axon shell allows you to evaluate new specs on the fly

 - Qualified names now use double colon such as `ph.points::Sensor`